-An American pilot (Lee Marvin) is stranded on a remote island in the Paciﬁc Ocean in 1944 with a lone Japanese soldier (Toshirô Mifune).
-The two sworn enemies battle each other in a lethal cat and mouse game but must eventually reach an accord in order to survive
+An unnamed American pilot (Lee Marvin) is shot down over the sea and stranded on a remote island in the Paciﬁc Ocean in 1944 with a lone Japanese naval officer (Toshirô Mifune).
+The two sworn enemies battle each other in a lethal cat and mouse game but must eventually reach an accord to survive

 The Japanese ofﬁcer overpowers the American, brings him back to his camp, and ties his arms in a harness.
-The American soon escapes, however, and captures his lone enemy in turn.
+However, the American soon escapes and captures his lone enemy in turn.

 Unhappy with the idea of taking a prisoner, he lets his enemy go, signalling a truce.